WSU-cshimizu/ceg4110-group-project-unemployed-elves/deliverables/guests/freelance.md

 ## Lessons Learned
 * If you understand your behavior, skills, and yourself (self-worth), nobody can shake or rock your boat.
 This is very important at work because it helps you deal with imposter syndrome.
+* During the interview, be prepared to decompose and explain general concepts using approaches from software engineering, such as divide and conquer for tackling large problems.
+You should also be able to articulate how you would solve a specific problem (shopping cart example).